• Home

 Dr. Heather Bouwman

-Dr. Bouwman writes novels for young people—chapter books for emerging readers and fantasy novels for ages 10+.
-Her most recent books are the middle-grade fantasy A Crack in the Sea and its companion, A Tear in the Ocean, and the Owen and Eleanor chapter book series.
+Dr. Bouwman writes novels for young people—chapter books for emerging readers and novels for ages 10+, including the middle-grade historical fantasy A Crack in the Sea and its companion, the fantasy novel A Tear in the Ocean, and in 2025, the historical novel Scattergood.
+She's the recipient of a McKnight fellowship as well as other awards, and her novels have been finalists for the Minnesota Book Awards.

 Heather especially loves historical fantasy, genre mashups, fairy tale retellings, and multiplotted novels.
-She loves reading and teaching fantasy; YA and children's literature; and American novels from the late 1790's forward.
+She loves reading and teaching fantasy; YA and children's literature; and the novel as a genre.

 Dr. Heather Bouwman